system-wide SOLUTIONS to change the world

-Focus on what's wrong or what could be set right?
+Should We Focus on what's wrong or on what could be set right?

 We need plans!

 Even if we have convinced enuf people that we have serious problems to confront, most don’t know what to do about it.
 We need a vision of what a sustainable and livable society could look like.
 We need to show what we can work toward and how.
 Those who believe they have a plan forward also must show that the tradeoffs of that sustainable future are tolerable.
 There is also a burden of proof that continuing on our trajectory leads toward a world we wouldn't want for our children.
-For those still in denial, maybe we can get a few of them on board if we understand and address their pain points too.
-The plan needs to answer crucial questions.
+For those still unconvinced, maybe we can get a few of them on board if we understand and address their pain points too.
+The plan needs to answer crucial questions, such as those in the next section.

 Questions a big plan must answer

-What’s a way that a culture could maintain a passable quality of life for all, not a good life for the privileged only?
+How can a culture maintain a passable quality of life for all, not a good life for the privileged only?

-What’s a way that a culture could maintain an ecologically sustainable economy, one that’s attractive enough that people would voluntarily participate?
+How can a culture maintain an ecologically sustainable economy, one that’s attractive enuf that people would voluntarily participate?

 What kind of culture could persuade and train humans to not seek to dominate others as a short-term strategy for a more comfortable life for themselves?